warrendodsworth/warrendodsworth.github.io/README.md

 - Microsoft Azure provisioning including App Services, Storage and Sql Databases,
 - Agile development flow with CI pipelines using Azure DevOps (Visual Studio Team Services) and Git for source control.
 - Unit testing with Moq and VS Test.

+### Areas I've handled
+- Design and analysis of business processes to meet the changing needs of the products.
+- Developing multiple IT projects including the web events management portal, it’s partner app and a process management app.
+- Business development including marketing strategy and direct sales as well as presenting products at networking events and hackathons
+- Architectural design and backend development including location processing, cross timezone handling, order management, payment processing and transaction auditing as well as an in app social connection system.
+- Social marketing including crafting, analysing results and restructuring ad campaigns for Facebook and Google Ads, as well as email marketing with MailChimp.
+- Customer support, addressing concerns and resolving issues.

 ### Freelance projects
 - [Brilliance Gems - Inspire Me - Men of Melbourne Book Campaign](https://brilliancegemsapp.firebaseapp.com)